Has your child been complaining that his or her feet and legs have been hurting? Have you noticed your child walking and running differently?

 I have provided you with the best shoes with arch support for children, now make sure you get them the right shoe size or they won’t benefit from all the features that the shoe has to offer!

 Does your child have flat feet?
-Is a particular shoe style that you tried that has worked well for his or her feet?
+Is there a particular shoe style that you tried that has worked well for his or her feet?
 Please share your findings below so we can all benefit from your experiences!